donejs/donejs/docs/guides/place-my-order.md

 - `src` is the folder where all our development assets live in their own modlets (more about that later).
 - `src/app.js` is the main application file, which exports the main application state.
 - `src/index.stache` is the main client template that includes server-side rendering.
-- `src/index.md` is the main documentation file for our application.
+- `src/is-dev.js` is used to conditional load modules in development-mode only.
 - `src/models/` is the folder where models for the API connection will be put.
 It currently contains `fixtures/fixtures.js` which will reference all the specific models fixtures files (so that we can run model tests without the need for a running API server) and `test.js` which will later gather all the individual model test files.
 - `src/styles.less` is the main application styles.
 - `src/test.js` collects all individual component and model tests we will create throughout this guide as well as the functional smoke test for our application and is loaded by `test.html`.